zenodo/zenodo/INSTALL.rst

 ~~~~~~~~~~~~

 Next, let's load some external data (only licenses for the time being).
 Loading
-of this demo data is done asynchronusly with Celery, but depends on internet
+of this demo data is done asynchronously with Celery, but depends on internet
 access since it involves harvesting external OAI-PMH or REST APIs.

 Make sure you keep the session with Celery worker alive.
 Launch the data